-Microorganisms also play a central role in the biosphere, through environmental processing or recycling of elements and waste products.
-They are also crucial in the manufacture of fermented foods and beverages.
+Microorganisms also play a central role in the biosphere, through global environmental processes and recycling of elements and waste products.

 Microbiology with Professional Studies Degree highlights